meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 The standard is designed to enable the tokenization of Real-World Assets (RWAs) on Canton Network.
 For this purpose it supports:

-- **privacy**: asset holdings and transfers are by shared on a need-to-know basis
+- **privacy**: information about asset holdings and transfers is shared on a need-to-know basis
 - **control**: registries have full control over the workflows governing asset holdings and transfers

+In the following, we provide a more detailed overview over the different functionatlities supported by the standard.

 #### UTXO Access Management

-Canton manages the state of its ledger using an extended Unspent-Transaction-Output (UTXO) model.
+Note that Canton manages the state of its ledger using an extended Unspent-Transaction-Output (UTXO) model.
 There is a one-to-one correspondence between Daml contracts and UTXOs.
 Canton's UTXOs are annotated with their stakeholders and are only distributed to the nodes hosting these stakeholders.